1948 Atlantic hurricane season

 The 1948 Atlantic hurricane season featured the first tropical cyclone before the month of June since 1940.
 The season officially began on June 15, 1948, and lasted until November 15, 1948.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
-There were 10 tropical cyclones; six storms attained hurricane status, and four storms intensified into major hurricanes, which are Category 3 or higher on the modern-day Saffir–Simpson hurricane wind scale.
+There were fifteen tropical cyclones; ten systems strengthened into a tropical storm, six storms attained hurricane status, and four storms intensified into major hurricanes, which are Category 3 or higher on the modern-day Saffir–Simpson hurricane wind scale.
 Operationally, it was believed that a weak tropical disturbance formed over the southeast Bahamas in May and moved northwest into the Georgia coast near Savannah.
 This system was later excluded from HURDAT.
 The seventh tropical cyclone was not operationally considered a tropical cyclone, but was later added to HURDAT.